Thinking about Violence

 "If only I had saved some art from when I taught Jr. High English!!!
 It was everywhere in those rooms."

 Bo outdid my expectations with all kinds of boy-doodles.
-Females in the viewership who had no brothers or sons might not appreciate this as much as male-related folk, but I hope they stir some memories and awareness in all you come by this page.
+Females in the viewership who had no brothers or sons might not appreciate this as much as male-related folk, but I hope they stir some memories and awareness in all who come by this page.